What You Should Know About the Main Side Effect of Testosterone

-Warning: Donating more than 1 unit of blood at this frequency can lower your iron and ferritin levels.
+Warning: Donating more than 1 unit of blood more frequently than every 2 months can lower your iron and ferritin levels.
 This can cause fatigue.
-Make sure to replace the lost iron in order to prevent anemia.
+Make sure to replace the lost iron with a supplement in order to prevent anemia.

 It's recommended that you donate when you are in the 51-52% hematocrit range.
 However, some organizations (like the Red Cross) will reject blood with a hematocrit higher than 52%, so it is good to avoid that hematocrit high level if you want to donate blood.

 Hematocrit is included in the CBC panel: Click here